ligato/docs/docs/plugins/vpp-plugins.md

 **KV Data Store**

-Put the SA configuration data into an etcd data store using the [SA key][key-reference].
+Put the SA configuration data into an etcd data store using the [VPP SA key][vpp-key-reference].

 Example data:
 ```json